The Bridge

 I'm ready to do the work.

 Everything you share here is yours.
-Your experiences, your progress, your story — encrypted and protected so that only you can access them.
+Your experiences, your progress, your story, all encrypted and protected so that only you can access them.
 We built it that way intentionally, because Trust is not just the first letter of TRAUMA.
 It is the foundation everything else is built on.

 When you create an account, you choose a name that belongs only to this community.
 Your real identity stays yours.
 What you carry stays private.